-- England: eviction enforcement is permitted from 1 June.
-In addition, landlords commencing eviction proceedings will only be required to give four months notice (rather than six) except ‘in the most serious of cases’, such as instances of domestic abuse or anti-social behaviour.
+- England: landlords commencing eviction proceedings are required to give four months’ notice of eviction except ‘in the most serious of cases’, such as instances of domestic abuse or anti-social behaviour.

-- Scotland: the eviction ban will run until 30 September for all areas under level 3 or level 4 restrictions.
-This will be reviewed every 21 days.
+- Scotland: the eviction ban will run until at least 31 March 2022 for areas under level three or level four restrictions.
 Landlords commencing eviction proceedings must give six months’ notice in most cases.
 They can give three months’ notice if they or their family intend to move in to the property or they have their licence revoked, or 28 days’ notice if the tenant has engaged in criminal behaviour or has already moved out.

-- Wales: evictions are banned until 30 June, though this will be subject to regular review.
-Landlords starting eviction proceedings must give six months’ notice except in cases of anti-social behaviour or domestic violence.
+- Wales: landlords starting eviction proceedings must give six months’ notice except in cases of anti-social behaviour or domestic violence.

 - Northern Ireland: there is no ban on eviction enforcement in Northern Ireland, but Landlords must give tenants 12 weeks’ notice before starting eviction proceedings until 30 September.

 In the last few days, the Scottish and Welsh governments have both launched new support measures for tenants in rent arrears.

 The Scottish government has launched a £10m pound fund designed for tenants facing financial difficulties due to Covid-19.

 In addition, Scottish councils, housing associations and landlord groups have signed a joint pledge to only evict tenants as a last resort.